166B Acton Avenue

 However one of the most common questions that an acupuncturist is asked is “what can acupuncture treat”?

-However, commonly back pain, neck pain, shoulder pain, sciatica and headaches are the most common complaints that are regularly treated with acupuncture.
+However, commonly back pain, neck pain, shoulder pain, sciatica, wrist, arm, leg, knee pain and headaches are the most common complaints that are regularly treated with acupuncture.

-As with any form of medicine acupuncture cannot reverse tissue damage so although it can reduce pain, stiffness and swelling and improve mobility in conditions like rheumatoid arthritis for example it cannot reverse any muscle wasting or bone deformities that have already occurred in the body.
+As with any form of medicine acupuncture cannot reverse tissue damage for example it cannot reverse any muscle wasting or bone deformities that have already occurred in the body.

 As a natural form of healing, acupuncture has the following benefits: